Debugger

 Actors

-The Actors pane provides information about the current actors on scene and their X and Y position.
+The Actors pane provides information about the current actors in the scene and their X and Y positions.
 You can also type in new coordinates which will be live updated in your running game.

 Variables